carpentries/lesson-development-training/episodes/lesson-design.md

 4. Assess learner progress towards desired outcomes
 5. Evaluate chosen outcomes, experiences, and content based on this assessment

-![Nicholl's five phases of curriculum design[^1], presented as a cycle to reflect that all aspects of the design should be revisited in response to the results of the evaluation that takes place at step 5.
+![Nicholls' five phases of curriculum design[^1], presented as a cycle to reflect that all aspects of the design should be revisited in response to the results of the evaluation that takes place at step 5.
 ](fig/nicholls-five-phases.svg){
-alt="A flow diagram presenting the Nicholl's five phases of curriculum design as a cycle." width="67%"
+alt="A flow diagram presenting the Nicholls' five phases of curriculum design as a cycle." width="67%"
 }

-The last two phases of Nicholl's paradigm involve assessing learner progress towards the desired learning outcomes and evaluating the stated objectives and current content in light of the results of that assessment.
+The last two phases of Nicholls' paradigm involve assessing learner progress towards the desired learning outcomes and evaluating the stated objectives and current content in light of the results of that assessment.
 In The Carpentries, most workshops are relatively short-format,